 3. 3DIMO

-3DIMO developed the Thola infrared imaging tool which helps small and medium scale farmers, who are at the most risk of losing their income, according to an article by Ventureburn.
+3DIMO developed the Thola infrared imaging tool which helps small and medium-scale farmers, who are at the most risk of losing their income, according to an article by Ventureburn.

-According to their website, 3DIMO’s vision is to empower farmers globally with data insights that will help to monitor livestock health and welfare.
+According to their website, 3DIMO’s vision is to empower farmers globally with data insights that will help monitor livestock health and welfare.

 3DIMO does this through the provision of globally traceable animal biometric identity and the use of infra-red precision livestock imagery to provide actionable insights and convenient livestock management tools.